Giving choices can be a great way to get kids to listen if done correctly. We’ll examine best practices and examples to get you started!

 Choices offer both you and your child plenty of benefits, especially when you avoid many of the common mistakes.

-For starters, don’t give him a choice when there isn’t one.
-When you do, offer only two choices so he isn’t overwhelmed with too many.
-Make sure that they’re both parent-approved so that you’re happy with either one.
+Don’t give him a choice when there isn’t one, and offer only two choices so he isn’t overwhelmed.
+Make sure they’re both parent-approved so that you’re happy with either one.
 Avoid using this tactic too frequently, and don’t expect that this will solve everything.

 Don’t forget: Join my newsletter and get your copy of 5 Tips to Raising a Strong-Willed Child: